 2.00 credits.
 For senior French majors.
 Involves researching a literary, linguistic, or cultural topic and the writing of a major paper in the French language.
 This capstone experience will be closely supervised by Department faculty.
-FR 496.
+Pre/Corequisite(s): FR 496.
 Signature Learning Experience: Supervised Research.
 Spring semester.